Children and Youth Curriculum and Classrooms

 The Unitarian Universalist Association Tapestry of Faith Curricula is the predominant source of lessons for our classes.
 The Tapestry of Faith program is a lifespan faith development program geared to each age group.
 Its modules for children and youth complement our three year cycle.

 During the regular church year, September -May, we offer a variety of programs for children and youth.
-If you have any questions about these programs, please contact Adrean Dills, the Director of Religious Education at 916-672-9318 or firstname.lastname@example.org.
+In the Summer a variety of “Guest Stars” provide RE activities.
+If you have any questions about these programs, please contact Adrean Dills, the Director of Religious Education at 916-672-9318 or email@example.com.

-· Child Care Program: Child care is offered downstairs during the 9:00 and 11:00 am services.
+· Child Care Program: Child care is offered downstairs during services.
 The program offers age-appropriate games, stories, art, manipulative materials in a loving and caring atmosphere.
 Simple U.U. principles are introduced during the year through stories, games, songs, and dramatic play opportunities.

 · Elementary Age Program: The K-2nd and 3-5th grade classes meet in the downstairs R.E. space.
 You and your child(ren) are welcome to visit these classes or become a regular attendee.
 Each class uses Unitarian Universalist curricula to teach children in fun and interactive ways.

-Youth Program: Following the Time for All Ages in the 9:00am worship service, youth are encouraged to find their Advisers, who are often standing near the back of the Sanctuary.
+Youth Program: Following the Time for All Ages , youth are encouraged to find their Advisers, who are often standing near the back of the Sanctuary.
 Youth are encouraged to utilize UU resources and to begin working together to shape the program to their interests.

 SFUU R.E.
 Curriculum Focus for 2018 - 2019

 The focus for this year is Social Justice.
 Each class will have its own age-appropriate curriculum that draws heavily from the Tapestry of Faith offerings as well as other UU offerings and source material from social justice programs.
 The C/YRE Committee in conjunction with the Director of Religious Education discusses and establishes the curriculum for the year.